zdenekvicar/training/AWS-CCP/cloud-concepts.md

 -   **Decouple components versus monolithic architecture**
     -   In human words - having microservices loosely coupled helps increase the availability of a whole system.
 If one microservice fails - others will survive.
 In extreme situations, one microservice does not even has to know about a failure of another.
 -   **Implement elasticity in the cloud versus on-premises**
-    -   In human words - cloud is basicaly a synonymous to the word elasticity.
+    -   In human words - cloud is basicaly synonymous to the word elasticity.
 A lot of services in cloud can be very elastic in terms of increasing the resources, scaling up/down, different kind of automations and conditional behaviour.
 Having the same level of elasticity in on-premises world is very very hard to achieve (if not impossible).
 -   **Think parallel**
     -   In human words - try to parallelize & automate everything you can.
 Having 1mil of requests spread across 1000 servers will result in far better performance of your application than having only 1 server drowned with all requests.
 Cloud environment supports this approach and it is generally best practice to design applications to leverage this.